 In terms of Regulation 23 of Securities and Exchange Board of India (ListingObligations and Disclosure Requirements) Regulations 2015 your Company has a RelatedParty Transactions Policy on dealing with Related Party Transactions.
-The policy may beaccessed under the Corporate Governance section of the website http://www.ge.com/in/ge-td-india-limited.
+The policy may beaccessed under the Corporate Governance section of the website https://www.ge.com/in/ge-td-india-limited/.

 In terms of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015("Listing Regulations") disclosures of transactions of the Company with GridEquipments Private Limited promoter Company holding 68.54% shares in the Company is asfollows

-|Interest ||- ||102.2 |
+|Interest ||Nil ||97.5 |

-|Dividend Remitted ||315.9 ||315.9 |
+|Dividend Remitted ||Nil ||- |

-|Borrowings ||- ||440.0 |
+|Borrowings ||Nil ||4000 |

-|Repayment of Borrowings ||- ||2220.0 |
+|Repayment of Borrowings ||Nil ||5330 |

 During the year under review your Company did not have any subsidiary or associateCompany in terms of the Companies Act 2013.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO

 The particulars on Conservation of Energy Technology Absorption Foreign ExchangeEarnings and Outgo as prescribed under subsection 3(m) of section 134 of the CompaniesAct 2013 read with the Companies (Accounts) Rules 2014 are provided in "AnnexureF" which forms part of this report.

-During the year under review the Board of Directors of your Company has constituted aRisk Management Committee in terms of Listing Regulations to overlook the Risk Mitigation and Management of theCompany.
+The Board of Directors of your Company has constituted a Risk Management Committee interms of Listing Regulations to overlook the Risk Mitigation and Management of theCompany.
 Details of composition forms part of the Corporate Governance Report.

-The Risk Management Committee and the Board of Directorsof your Company reviewed the Risk Management Policy for the Company and adopted a new Enterprise Risk ManagementPolicy.
+During the year under review the Risk Management Committee and the Board of Directorsof your Company reviewed the Risk Management Policy for the Company and has adoptedEnterprise Risk Management Policy.
 The Policy identifies elements of risks inherent to thebusiness pertaining to operational financial environment health and safety reputationand image currency fluctuation compliance cyber security etc. Every unit and functionare required to deploy the control measures and ensure timely reporting.